openhab/openhab-docs/developers/guidelines.md

 * `error` logging is not allowed in extensions and is purely reserved to the framework.
    The only exception would be if something is going really, really wrong in your extension, and there is a possibility that the stability of the framework could be affected.

+## G. Other code attributions

+If you copy code from somewhere make sure that the license is compatible to the Eclipse License version 2.
+This includes the Apache license, the Eclipse license v1, the MIT and BSD license.

+You may also use Stackoverflow snippets, because they are automatically MIT licensed.

+Please make sure to not remove author attributions or modify the license header in code files that you have copied.
+Add the filename, author and license to the NOTICE file of your addon (except for short snippets, eg from Stackoverflow etc).

 ## Guideline details